maximilianventura/KGC/README.md

 ├── README.md                 # Repository documentation
 ├── LICENSE                   # Open-source license
 └── queries/
-    └── extract_people_1400_1700.sparql  # SPARQL query for initial data extraction
+    └── extract_people_1400_1700.sparql  # Contains the SPARQL query used for the initial extraction of historical entities from Wikidata
 ```

-## Repository Structure

-core_vector_graph.py
-run_vector_graph.py
-requirements.txt
-README.md
-LICENSE
-queries/
-    extract_people_1400_1700.sparql

-**core_vector_graph.py**
-Core retrieval logic used in the experiments.

-**run_vector_graph.py**
-Script used to run the experimental configurations and reproduce the experiments described in the paper.

-**requirements.txt**
-List of Python dependencies required to run the code.

-**queries/**
-Contains the SPARQL query used for the initial extraction of historical entities from Wikidata.

 ## Experimental Setup